zachpoblete/MouseToys/README.md

 ## 🅰️ Double Shift for CapsLock

-Since we changed <kbd>CapsLock</kbd> to be the custom layer activator, we need a replacement.
+Since we changed <kbd>CapsLock</kbd> to be the custom layer activator, we need a replacement:

 | Press this | To do this |
 | - | - |